volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 * Server-Sent Events are based on HTTP, WebSockets on the WebSocket protocol
 * Server-Sent Events do not allow bi-directional data flow, WebSockets do
 * Server-Sent Events do not allow sending binary data, WebSockets do
-* Server-Sent Events provide an automatic reconnection if the connection is lost, WebSockets don't (you need to implement it manually)
+* Server-Sent Events provide an automatic reconnection if the connection is lost, WebSockets do not (you need to implement it manually)
 * Server-Sent Events have a limited maximum number of opened connections (6), which can be painful if you need to open more tabs, WebSockets do not have any limits

 Seeing all those disadvantages of using Server-Sent Events, are they really a competitor of WebSockets?